Lesson 4: ggplot and the Layered Grammar of Graphics

 Up to this point, we have shown you how to create new layers and add them step-by-step to the “canvas”.
 In this short section, I want to drive home some best practices for how to order these layers.
 After all, a nice figure made by poorly-organized code may be more trouble than it’s worth in the long run.
 Here are the recommended groups for ggplot components.

-2. Aesthetics: any code that controls the overall appearance of the figure (but not what the figure is) should go with aesthetics.
+call. - Aesthetics: any code that controls the overall appearance of the figure (but not what the figure is) should go with aesthetics.
 This includes:

-4. Facets: facets “multiply” the number of figures you display, so it makes sense to make sure the rest of the figure is set how you like it before you make multiple copies.
+go here, as well as modifications to how those geoms are displayed that are independent of the data (such as changes to point transparency or size made simply so the graph is easier to understand) - Facets: facets “multiply” the number of figures you display, so it makes sense to make sure the rest of the figure is set how you like it before you make multiple copies.

 These rules may seem arbitrary, but they will help you in the long run.
 After all, it’s very challenging to paint “a mountain in the background” after you’ve finished the rest of the painting.